celo-org/celo-proposals/CIPs/cip-draft_mnemonic_correction.md

 proposal, as described above.
 Clients implementing this proposal are also able to support plain BIP-39 phrases, as described above.

-Heuristic-based error correction described above does not introduce any concerns with backwards compatibility.
-Implementations of this model also need not be deterministic, or otherwise return results consistent with each other.

 ## Test Cases

 WIP